DarrenCNLee/Huffman-Encoder-and-Decoder/asgn1/README.md

 Spring 2021
 # Assignment 1: Left, Right and Center
+This program implements the game Left, Right, and Center.

 In the game Left, Right, and Center, there are 2 to 14 players that each have $3, and there are three dice with 6 faces each.
 3 of the faces are a •, 1 is an L (left), 1 is an R (right), and 1 is a C (center).
 A player rolls 3 dice if he or she has
 $3 or more.
 A player rolls 2 dice if he or has $2 and 1 die if he or she has $1.
 Players pass if they have no money.